SkyN9ne/chii/README.md

 <script src="//host-machine-ip:8080/target.js"></script>
 ```

-Then browse to localhost:8080 to start debugging your page.
+Then browse to http://localhost:8080 to start debugging your page.

-It's also possible to embed devtools in the same page using iframe.
+It's also possible to embed DevTools in the same page using iFrame.
 All you have to do is setting an extra embedded attribute on the script element.

 ```html
 <script src="//host-machine-ip:8080/target.js" embedded="true"></script>